 typewriters between 1874 and 1891.
 The fantastic Remington advertisement to the right

 is from 1885 (MBHT).

 While many typewriter designs were introduced during the 1880s and 1890s, the upstrike typewriter was the office standard throughout this period.
 Upstrikes were blind-writers: they printed on the underside of the platen, and operators therefore could not see their work while they were typing.
 The illustration to the right shows how the hinged carriage of a Remington No. 2 was swung up so that the operator could check what she had typed.
 The most popular upstrike typewriters were Remingtons, followed by Caligraphs in the 1880s and Smith Premiers in the 1890s.
-Caligraph claimed that it sold 10,000 machines between 1881 and 1886, and 30,000 machines between 1881 and 1888.
+Caligraph claimed that it sold 10,000 machines between 1881 and 1886, 10,000 more in 1887, and another 10,000 in 1888.

 According to an 1887 trade press account, "The universal popularity of writing machines is one of the features of the present day.
 Figures furnished by the various makers show that between 60,000 and 70,000 are already in use.
 Of this number the Remington people claim to have about 35,000; Caligraph, about 15,000; while the balance is made up of the Hammond, Crandall, Hall, Columbia, Sun, World, and others.
 About one-sixth of the total produce finds a sale in New York city."
 (The Office, Sept.
 1887, p.
 182; this same issue also contains an advertisement in which Hammond claimed that 4,000 of its machines were in use.)

 Smith Premier claimed that it sold

 27,000 typewriters between 1889 and 1892, 100,000 typewriters between 1889 and 1899, and 300,000